-CBSE Class 10 English Language & Literature Sample Paper 2020 with Marking Scheme, Answer Hints and Examination Pattern
+CBSE Class 10 English Language and Literature Sample Paper 2020 with Marking Scheme, Answer Hints & Examination Pattern

-CBSE Class 10 sample papers have been released by the board to make students aware about the new pattern according to which question papers will be prepared for the Board Exam 2020.
+CBSE Class 10 sample papers have been released by the board to make students aware of the new pattern according to which question papers will be prepared for the Board Exam 2020.
 Board has also published the marking schemes of all sample question papers which explains the step-wise marking that will be followed while evaluating answer sheets of board exams.
-Marking scheme also includes the key concepts and suggested answers of all questions given in a CBSE sample paper.
+Marking scheme also includes the key concepts and suggested answers of all questions given in the CBSE sample paper.

 We are providing here the CBSE Class 10 English (Language and Literature) Sample Paper 2020 along with its marking scheme.
 This latest class 10 English sample paper is quite helpful to get yourself familiarised with the question paper pattern, answer requirements, nature and types of tricky questions to be asked in the exam.

 Structure of CBSE Class 10 English – Language and Literature sample paper is as follows:

 - The question paper consists of total 11 questions divided into three sections :

 Writing and Grammar

 - All questions are compulsory.

 Note: Pattern followed in this latest CBSE English sample paper is almost similar to the previous year except a few changes made in the format of questions.
 Most of the passage based questions in Section A are of objective type which include multiple choice type questions, fill in the blank type questions or true/false type questions.
 Other sections also include more number of objective type questions as compared to the previous years.